SergK/tkn-graph/README.md

 <!-- /TOC -->

+# Tekton Graph

-The provided Go program is a command-line tool named `tkn-graph` for generating graphs from Tekton objects.
-This tool is used to visualize the structure and relationships of Tekton `Pipelines` and `PipelineRuns` by creating graphical representations of their tasks.
+The provided Go program is a command-line tool named `tkn-graph` for generating graphs from Tekton Customer Resources: `Pipeline` and `PipelineRun`.
+This tool is used to visualize the structure and relationships between tasks of Tekton `Pipelines` and `PipelineRuns` by creating output in [PlantUML](https://plantuml.com/), [Mermaid](https://mermaid.js.org/) and [Dot (GraphViz)](https://graphviz.org/doc/info/lang.html).

 ## Prerequisites